This presentation is part of the International Cemetery Preservation Summit, October 8-10, 2014 Niagara Falls, NY.

 Stephanie M. Hoagland is a Senior Associate and Architectural Conservator with Jablonski Building Conservation Inc. where she has been employed for the last nine years.
 She has a Master of Science in Historic Preservation from Columbia University’s Graduate School of Architecture, Planning and Preservation.
 Ms. Hoagland has worked on a variety of preservation and conservation projects throughout the United States and Canada.
 Recent cemetery work includes the completion of condition assessments and conservation treatments for Orient Cemetery in Orient, NY; Whippany Burial Ground in Whippany, NJ; Gold Rush‐era cemeteries in Marshal Gold Discovery State Historic Park in Caloma, California and the ghost town cemetery located in Bodie California.
 Stephanie is a member of several preservation professional groups including the Association of Preservation Technology and the American Institute for the Conservation of Historic and Artistic Works of which she is a Professional Associate and the current Chair of the Architectural Specialty Group.

 Gordon Bond is an independent historian, author, and lecturer.
 He is the founder and editor‐in‐chief of the awardwinning online New Jersey history magazine Garden State Legacy (www.GardenStateLegacy.com).
 He is the author of four books and numerous articles on various aspects of New Jersey history.
-Gordon works as the Onsite Coordinator at The Proprietary House Museum in Perth Amboy, New Jersey.
 He is currently researching a new book about Thomas Mundy Peterson, the first African‐American to cast a vote under the Fifteenth Amendment to the United States Constitution.
-He lives with his wife, Stephanie M. Hoagland, in Union Township, New Jersey.
+He lives with his wife, Stephanie M. Hoagland, in Newark, New Jersey.